beamjobs

 Principals and their hiring teams may see hundreds of resumes across a wide array of teaching roles, so it's crucial to showcase your talents and personality quickly.
 Objectives and summaries can work as excellent introductory tools, but many end up being generic, boring, or vague.

-First, consider whether you'll use an objective or a summary (or neither).
-An objective highlights your interest and qualifications for the role, while a resume career summary distills your specialized skills and lengthy experience in a few lines.
-Use an objective if you're seeking your first teaching position or if you're switching from teaching one subject to another.
+First, consider whether you’ll use an objective or summary statement (or neither).
+An objective highlights your interest and qualifications for the role, while a resume career summary distills your specialized skills and experience in a few lines.
+Use an objective if you’re seeking your first teaching position or switching from teaching one subject to another.
 On the other hand, veteran teachers may opt for a summary (or no statement at all).

 Regardless of your circumstances, if you use either of these introductory statements, you should always tailor your message to the position.
 Let's look at specific examples to contrast a D+ resume objective with one worthy of an A.

-A generic, vague objective tells the recruiter nothing about you beyond the bare minimum:
+A generic, vague objective tells recruiters nothing about you beyond the bare minimum:

-This objective lacks personality and neglects to mention anything specific.
-The next objective is focused and tells the principal about the applicant's skills:
+The above objective lacks personality and neglects to mention anything specific.
+This next objective, however, is focused and tells the principal about the applicant’s skills:

 Like the visual example below, the above objective works because it details the applicant's experience and how it's relevant to their new goals within the classroom.